publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch45/schI/ptA/m__us_usc_t2_s4501.md

  __Annual Rate of Pay Increase for Certain Members of Congress Serving On or After__  __July 1, 1983__

     [Pub.
-L. 98–63, title I, § 908(d)][/us/pl/98/63/s908/d], (f), July 30, 1983, [97 Stat.
+L. 98–63, title I][/us/pl/98/63/tI], § 908(d), (f), July 30, 1983, [97 Stat.
 338][/us/stat/97/338], which provided that, effective with respect to service as a Member performed on or after July 1, 1983, and notwithstanding any other provision of law, in the case of a Member serving in office or position of Senator, President pro tempore of Senate, Majority Leader of Senate, or Minority Leader of Senate during a calendar year, the annual rate of pay paid to such Member for such service would not be less than the annual rate of pay payable for such position on Dec.
 17, 1982, increased by 15 percent and rounded in accordance with [section 5318 of Title 5][/us/usc/t5/s5318], was repealed by [Pub.
-L. 102–90, title I, § 6(c)][/us/pl/102/90/s6/c], Aug.
+L. 102–90, title I][/us/pl/102/90/tI], § 6(c), Aug.
 14, 1991, [105 Stat.
 451][/us/stat/105/451].

  __Salary Increases__